RajeshTechForge/awesome-PyMongo/README.md

-Now we will learn how to insert a document in to collection of any database.
-PyMongo have two methods to insert document:
+Now we will learn how to insert a document into a collection of any database.
+PyMongo has two methods to insert documents:
 - `insert_one` (_for inserting only one document_)
 - `insert_many` (_for inserting multiple documents at once_)

 1. **Insert One**

-    First we need to arrange the values into a dictionary; for example:
+    First, we need to arrange the values into a dictionary; for example:
     ```python
     # our sample dictionary
     my_dict = {"name": "HONEY", "language": "Python", "Platform": "GitHub"}